AlyShmahell/eduboard/AlyShmahell-BCompSci-UnivAQ/ComputerScience/Databases/Laboratory/Mercantile Ships.md

 You also need to register your rental contracts by storing the number of registration of the act, date of stipulation and period of availability of the vehicle.
 Note that each contract concerns the chartering of a single ship owned by a single renting company for a single period of time during which the ship may perform various missions.

-For each ship it is also defined the type of crew it has (crew-type), or rather the number and the qualifications for the various roles on-board (e.g a commander, officer, trainer, chef, sailor, etc.).
+For each ship it is also defined the type of crew it has (crew-type), that is the number and the qualifications for the various roles on-board (e.g a commander, officer, trainer, chef, sailor, etc.).
 For each qualification we need to indicate whether licenses or certificates are required to prove the suitability of personnel to the role at hand.
 On average, each ship will have to embark with about 25 people on-board, divided between the different roles.

 The company organizes about a hundred missions each year identified by a consecutive serial number.
 Each mission involves the conveyance of containers, owned by customer companies, from a port of departure to a port of destination, following a specific route.
-A route is defined by an ordered series of markable points (a hundred of them on average), which will be crossed by the ship during navigation.
+A route is defined by an ordered series of relevant points (a hundred of them on average), which will be crossed by the ship during navigation.
-For each point, if we know its geographic coordinates, the expected date and time of crossing, we can anticipate an effective  crossing.
+For each point, we know its geographic coordinates, the expected date and time of crossing, and the effective crossing date and time registered during navigation.
 For the ports of departure and destination (representing the first and last points on the route) will be stored the moments of departure and arrival, respectively.